 Due to the recent resurgence of the club, the Blue Jays are more popular now than they’ve ever been.
-The Blue Jays logo is plastered on caps, jerseys, apparel and any other merchandise you can think of.
+The Blue Jays logo is plastered on caps, jerseys, apparel, and any other merchandise you can think of.

-In order to understand the identity of the Toronto Blue Jays logo, you have to go back to its roots.
+To understand the identity of the Toronto Blue Jays logo, you have to go back to its roots.
 That means going all the way back to the mid-seventies; a time when the Blue Jays franchise was in its infancy.

 The person who oversaw this task?
 Richard Walker.

 In the late 1960s, Walker worked at Stewart Morrison, the firm responsible for designing the iconic Montreal Expo logo.
-Later in the 1970’s, he joined Labatt and created world-renowned brands for the brewery and John Labatt.
-What most people will remember is the Toronto Blue Jays logo.
-I caught up with Richard to reflect on his experience overseeing the creation of the famous bird that everyone has come to know and love.
+Later in the 1970s, he joined Labatt and created world-renowned brands for the brewery and John Labatt.

+Most people will remember one of his most famous projects: the Toronto Blue Jays logo.
+I caught up with Richard to reflect on his experience overseeing the creation of the famous bird everyone knows and loves.

 I decided Savage Sloan would be a good firm to do the design.
 I set up the parameters of what I wanted from my knowledge of sports logos and colours.
 I insisted the logo had to be in a circle, because a baseball is a circle.

-I figured red, white and blue would be good colours because they’re used globally, and blue was a good colour for Toronto, it was a good colour for Labatt’s beer … so it all came together.
+I figured red, white and blue would be good colours because they’re used globally, and blue was a good colour for Toronto.
+It was a good colour for Labatt’s beer, so it all came together.

 Walker directed the conceptual development of several designs and worked with the late Paco Belsue – a draftsman at Savage Sloan – who put together all the detailed elements for the design finalists.

-I then told Don McDougall – “that three-colour design with the maple leaf has got to be the one.
-I don’t know how you do it – get it approved.”
+I then told Don McDougall: “That three-colour design with the maple leaf has got to be the one.
+I don’t know how you do it.
+Get it approved.”

-We did spend a huge amount of time refining everything – down to the actual little piece that went in its eye.
+We did spend a huge amount of time refining everything, down to the actual little piece that went in its eye.
 All the kerning, all the space between the letters, and this was all done before computers.
 We purposely made it a little cartoony and a ‘friendly’ bird.

 In speaking with Richard, the conversation naturally shifted to the different iterations of the Toronto Blue Jays logo over the years.
 The initial Blue Jay logo and typeface was used continuously from 1977 to 1996, and many rebrands followed from 1997 to 2010.

-The team itself underwent a litany of changes, but in essence distanced itself further away from its original identity.
+The team itself underwent a litany of changes, but distanced itself further away from its original identity.
 These alterations included a de-emphasis of the colour blue, abandoning the maple leaf altogether, an attempt at creating a more menacing blue jay, and an over-emphasis on the word “Jays”.